brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

-iOS App Developer's Guide to Video Downloading and Offline Playback with FairPlay in the Brightcove Player SDK for iOS, version 6.0.6.129
+iOS App Developer's Guide to Video Downloading and Offline Playback with HLS in the Brightcove Player SDK for iOS, version 6.1.0.156
 --------------

-The Brightcove Native Player SDK allows you to download and play back HLS videos protected with FairPlay encryption.
+The Brightcove Native Player SDK allows you to download and play back HLS videos, including those protected with FairPlay encryption.
 Downloaded videos can be played back with or without a network connection.

 ### Requirements:

 - iOS 10.0+
 - Brightcove Native Player SDK v6.0.0+
-- Brightcove Dynamic Delivery
+- Brightcove Account with Dynamic Delivery

 iOS does not allow FairPlay-protected video to display in a simulator, nor does it allow video downloads to a simulator, so it's important to develop on an actual device.